Walks index

 Round Church

-The Round Church is really the Church of the Holy Sepulchre.
-It is one of the four medieval round churches still in use in England.
-It is listed Grade I. The church was built around 1130, the shape being inspired by the rotunda in the church of the Holy Sepulchre, Jerusalem.
+The shape of the church is inspired by the rotunda in the church of the Holy Sepulchre, Jerusalem.
 It was built by the Fraternity of the Holy Sepulchre, who were probably a group of Austin canons.
 Initially it was a wayfarers' chapel.
 By the middle of the 13th century it had become a parish church under the patronage of Barnwell Priory.

 A drawing of the Round Church can be seen on Richard Lyne's map of Cambridge, 1574 (below).
 He calls the church St. Pulcheur, which is presumbly a mis-hearing of 'Sepulchre'.
 During the 15th century the chapel was altered, including a polygonal bell-storey with Gothic windows.
 This can be seen on a print of the church in 1809 (R. Harraden & Son, Cambridge, and R. Cribb & Son, London, publishers).
 By the 19th century the church was in a poor state of repair.
 It was restored by Anthony Salvin, who replaced the bell-storey by a roof similar to the original roof.
 This was made necessary because the weight of the bell-story was too much for the walls to support.
 The 15th-century Gothic windows were replaced by windows in Norman style.
 So the top part of the church is not as old as it appears.
 However, the splendid Norman doorway is original.